foxitsoftware/cordova-plugin-foxitpdf/README.md

 - __alignment__:  Get the alignment value which is used as document-wide default value.
 Left alignment:0, Center alignment:1, Right alignment:2
 - __needConstructAppearances__: Check whether to construct appearance when loading form controls.
-- __defaultAppearance__: Return an dictionary, which key/value pairs for the dictionary are the following: (Please refer to https://developers.foxitsoftware.com/resources/pdf-sdk/cplusplus_api_reference/index.html for more details.)
+- __defaultAppearance__: Return an dictionary, which key/value pairs for the dictionary are the following: (Please refer to [Foxit PDF SDK for iOS](https://developers.foxit.com/resources/mobile-pdf-sdk/api_reference_ios/index.html) / [Foxit PDF SDK for Android](https://developers.foxit.com/resources/mobile-pdf-sdk/api_reference_android/index.html) for more details.)
   - __flags__: Flags to indicate which properties of default appearance are meaningful.
   - __textSize__: Font size for default appearance.
 Please ensure this is above 0 when parameter <i>flags</i> includes @link DefaultAppearance::e_FlagFontSize @endlink.
   - __textColor__: Text color for default appearance.
 Format: 0xRRGGBB.